A website for a Moto Blogger. With SSG, FFMpeg and Chocolatey

 Just using Google account was enough after accepting firebase T&C’s.

-And…thats all the one time things required.
+And…thats all the one time things/setup required to get your website.

 In a nutshell, from now on, just these 3 commands are enough:

-npm run dev #to see locally the changes
+npm run dev #to see locally the changes live, as you tweak your website

-npm run build #to render the site to /dist
+npm run build #To render the site to /dist

 firebase deploy #to push dist to proyectorutasmoto.web.app